I. Micro Expressions: The Face Suite

 Improve your emotional intelligence

-One of the keys to improving emotional intelligence is developing skills which help you understand the human face.
 Unlike language or gesture the face is a universal system of signals which reflect the moment-to-moment fluctuations in a person’s emotional state.
-Learning how to read micro expressions will help you recognize feelings in others and, at the same time, you will likely become more aware of your own feelings.
+Learning how to read micro expressions will help you recognize feelings in others and you will likely become more aware of your own feelings.

 Develop your capacity for empathy

-Emotions play a key role in all of our interactions.
+Emotions play a key role in all our interactions.
 Common expressions on the face — macro expressions — may not accurately portray how someone is feeling.
-When you can recognize the fleeting and more evasive expressions that arise, you become more sensitive to the range of emotions others wish you to know they are feeling.
+When you can recognize the fleeting and more evasive expressions that arise – micro expressions — you become more sensitive to the range of emotions others wish you to know they are feeling.
 You also become more skilled at noticing when an emotion is just beginning, when an emotion is being concealed, and when a person is unaware of what they are actually feeling.
 These are skills that can help you become more sensitive to the real feelings of others, and to let others know, when appropriate, that they are truly “seen.”

 Improve your relationships

-The face offers the best window we have on how other people are feeling.
-Improving your ability to recognize others’ emotions will increase the intimate understanding that allows you to connect with other people.
+The face offers the best window we have on how others are feeling.
+Improving your ability to recognize and respond to others’ emotions will increase your connections with others.
 Research has also found that people who learned to spot micro expressions were better liked by co-workers.